vega/vega-lite/site/tutorials/gettings_started.md

 ## Encoding Data with Marks

-Now we have a data source but we haven't defined yet how the the data should be visualized.
+Now we have a data source but we haven't defined yet how the data should be visualized.

 Basic graphical elements in Vega-Lite are [*marks*]({{site.baseurl}}/docs/mark.html).
 Marks provide basic shapes whose properties (such as position, size, and color) can be used to visually encode data, either from a data field (or a variable), or a constant value.